donkuran/donkuran/README.md

 * 📫 How to reach me: donald.kurangwa@asu.edu
-* 🌱 I’m currently studying for a Certificate in Full-Stack Web Development.
 * 😄 Pronouns: he/his.
 * 👯 I’m looking to find a position that will expose me to both front-end and back-end programming.
 * 👯 I’m looking to collaborate on any project that requires some pharmaceutical background.